phimage/embedder/README.md

 ## Usage

+The embedder supports both single text processing and batch processing for better performance:

+### Single Text Processing

-The embedder can be used in two ways:
+The embedder can be used in two ways for single texts:

 ### Method 1: Specify model path as argument (traditional)